 On 10th February 2017, the Government of Serbia and the joint-stock company Aerodrom Nikola Tesla announced a public invitation to the interested parties for the concession of the Belgrade Nikola Tesla Airport.
-The deadline for submitting the application for participation in the concession is March 10th 2017.
+The initial deadline for submitting the application for participation in the concession expired on March 10th 2017.
+The deadline for making a decision has been extended 8 times in total.